Anglo-Persian Oil Company: Nationalisation

 Mossadegh broke off negotiations with the AIOC in July 1951, after the AIOC threatened to pull its employees out of Iran, and Britain warned tanker owners that "the receipts from the Iranian government would not be accepted on the world market."
 The British ratcheted up the pressure on the Iranian government and drew up a detailed plan of an invasion to occupy Abadan, code named "Buccaneer".
 That plan was ultimately rejected by both Clement Attlee and Winston Churchill.
 US President Harry S. Truman and US ambassador to Iran Henry F. Grady opposed intervention in Iran but needed Britain's support for the Korean War.

 The United States believed it was possible to reach a face-saving agreement with Mossadegh, under which actual control and management of the organisation would remain with the AIOC.
 Truman sent Averell Harriman to Iran to convince Mossadegh of such a scheme.
 Arriving in Tehran on 15 July 1951, Harriman claimed that the United States accepted nationalization of the concession but insisted on having "a foreign-owned company to act as an agent of NIOC in conducting operations in Iran".
-Harriman's British counterpart, Lord Richard Stokes, signaled the UK also favored such an arrangement.
+Harriman's British counterpart the Lord Privy Seal, Richard Stokes, signaled the UK also favoured such an arrangement.
 Mossadegh however adamantly opposed the idea, believing it would only "revive the former AIOC in a new form."
 Mossadegh's opposition caused the British to conclude that he had to go.
 Officials at the Ministry of Fuel and Power wrote in September 1951: